pelme/htpy/docs/streaming.md

     ])
 ```

-## Using callables to delay evalutation
+## Using Callables to Delay Evalutation

 Pass a callable that does not accept any arguements as child to delay the
 evaluation.